open-osrs/milestone-scraper/README.md

 node changelog.js 11 2.1.8.0
 ```

-This will output a .md file containing a changelog for the
+This will output a .md file containing a changelog for the milestone provided.